 Some important points….

-- Thyroid surgery should be performed by an experienced thyroid surgeon
+• Thyroid surgery should be performed by an experienced thyroid surgeon

-- You will be asked for your informed consent.
+• You will be asked for your informed consent.
 Don’t hesitate to ask any questions beforehand

-- Alert medical staff immediately if you have any tingling in your hands, fingers or face after surgery.
+• Alert medical staff immediately if you have any tingling in your hands, fingers or face after surgery.
 You may need calcium supplements

-- The scar is usually hardly noticeable after six months to a year
+• The scar is usually hardly noticeable after six months to a year

-- After thyroid surgery you should have a thyroid function blood test approximately once a year
+• After thyroid surgery you should have a thyroid function blood test approximately once a year

-- If you notice any symptoms of hypothyroidism such as lethargy, weight gain, or mood changes, you should see your doctor and ask for a blood test
+• If you notice any symptoms of hypothyroidism such as lethargy, weight gain, or mood changes, you should see your doctor and ask for a blood test

-- The main complications of thyroid surgery are voice problems and low calcium.
+• The main complications of thyroid surgery are voice problems and low calcium.
 These are usually temporary but in a small number of cases may be permanent

-It is well recognised that thyroid problems often run in families and if family members are unwell they should be encouraged to discuss with their own GP whether thyroid testing is warranted.
+• Alternatives to thyroid surgery for hyperthyroidism are antithyroid drug therapy or radioactive iodine treatment Thyroid problems often run in families and if family members are unwell they should be encouraged to discuss with their own GP whether thyroid testing is warranted.

 If you have questions or concerns about your thyroid disorder, you should talk to your doctor or specialist as they will be best placed to advise you.
-You may also contact the British Thyroid Foundation for further information and support, or if you have any comments about the information contained in this leaflet.